Design reference to internationally recognized evidence and information security standards

 ISO/IEC 27041 / 27042 / 27043 — Digital Forensics

-Supports structured event records and chronological trails enabling forensic reconstruction.
+Supports structured event records and chronological trails designed to assist investigative or review processes where applicable.

 ISO/IEC 27001 — Information Security